opf/openproject/docs/configuration/incoming-emails.md

 If you set a default value it will be used when creating a work package.

 But then no other value is possible (even when you update the work package) unless you specify this with the use of `allow_override`.
 Some attributes (like `type, status, priority`) are only changeable if you specify this via `allow_override`.
-But notice: Some attributes have to specified in another format here, e.g. Assignee can be allowed to be overriden with `allow_override=assigned_to`.
+But notice: Some attributes have to specified in another format here, e.g. Assignee can be allowed to be overriden with `allow_override=assigned_to` and version can be overriden with `allow_override=fixed_version`

 ## Format of the emails